 Year acquired

 Acquisition cost

 The equipment shall not be removed from campus until the department chairman has received the property manager's approval for the transfer.
-At this time, the inventory number tag shall be removed and sent to Inventory Services.
-Inventory Services
+The inventory number tag shall be removed and sent to Inventory Services at that time.